 Amendment 4 permits states to request de minimis status if, for the last two years, their combined average commercial and recreational landings (by weight) constitute less than 1% of the coastwide commercial and recreational landings for the same two year period.
-The de minimis threshold for 2008, calculated with 2007 and 2008 harvest data, is 12,984 pounds.
+The de minimis threshold for 2009, calculated with 2008 and 2009 harvest data, is 8,389 pounds.

-Four states requested de minimis status in their 2009 compliance reports: Florida, Georgia, Connecticut, and Massachusetts.
-Each of these states has had a previous de minimis request approved and qualify for continued de minimis status (Florida 0.21%; Georgia 0.37%, Connecticut 0.11%, and Massachusetts 0%).
+Four states requested de minimis status in their 2010 compliance reports: Florida, Georgia, Connecticut, and Massachusetts.
+Each of these states has had a previous de minimis request approved and qualify for continued de minimis status (Florida 0.26%; Georgia 0.64%, Connecticut 0.08%, and Massachusetts 0%).
+If any de minimis state were to lose its designation as such, the state would be required to implement the regulatory and monitoring requirements from which it was previously exempt.